There is nothing more iconic in American food history than diner food. It’s simple food that’s delicious, nostalgic, and easy to make.

 So you say you don’t like onions.
 That’s OK, omit them or substitute chopped green pepper.

-What Can I Serve with Diner-Style Potatoes?
+What Can I Serve with Diner-Style Breakfast Potatoes and Onions?

-The simple answer is serve what you like.
+The simple answer is to serve what you like.
 Think about what would be served in a diner.
 Here are just some ideas:

 - Fried Eggs